OISF/suricata/doc/userguide/upgrade.rst

   ``ike.ikev2.errors`` and ``ike.ikev2.notify``.
 - FTP DATA metadata for alerts are now logged in ``ftp_data`` instead of root.
 - Alert ``xff`` field is now logged as ``alert.xff`` for alerts instead of at the root.
+- Protocol values and their names are built into Suricata instead of using the system's ``/etc/protocols`` file.
+Some names and casing may have changed in the values ``proto`` in ``eve.json`` log entries and other logs containing protocol names and values.
+  See https://redmine.openinfosecfoundation.org/issues/4267 for more information.

 Other changes
 ~~~~~~~~~~~~~